Slaughterhouse found guilty of migrant teen’s death fined $200,000 - FreedomUnited.org

 Federal and state child labor laws failed to protect

-In Mississippi, state labor laws ban minors from working in meat packing or in positions that involve processing meat or poultry.
-In addition, Federal labor law prohibits minors from operating and cleaning meat processing and packing equipment, classified as “particularly hazardous” by the U.S. Labor Department.
+In Mississippi, state labor laws ban minors from working in positions that involve processing meat or poultry.
+Additionally, federal labor law prohibits minors from operating and cleaning meat processing and packing equipment.
+This work is classified as “particularly hazardous” by the U.S. Labor Department.
 So how did this happen?

 OSHA Regional Administrator Kury Petermeyer said: